 - Truncated commands.

 - Incorrect command termination (not terminated with <CR><LR>).

-- If the PIPE signature is found as a parameter to a MAIL from or RCPT to command, the session is closed.
-It is not configurable by the user.
+- The MAIL and RCPT commands specify who are the sender and the receiver of the mail.
+Mail addresses are scanned for strange characters.
+The pipeline character (l) is deleted (changed to a blank space) and "<",">" are only allowed if they are used to define a mail address (">" must be preceded by "<").
+To close the session when the PIPE character is found as a parameter to a MAIL from or RCPT to command, include the special-character command in the configuration as part of the inspection parameters (parameters command).

 - Unexpected transition by the SMTP server.

-- For unknown commands, the security appliance changes all the characters in the packet to X. In this case, the server will generate an error code to the client.
+- For unknown commands, the adaptive security appliance changes all the characters in the packet to X. In this case, the server will generate an error code to the client.
 Because of the change in the packet, the TCP checksum has to be recalculated or adjusted.

 - TCP stream editing.

 - Command pipelining.